 Given the frequent delays and almost constant changes to domestic flight schedules experienced in Papua New Guinea, we recommend you book your international departure flight out of the country at least 24 hours after the tour conclusion time/date.
 The reason for this is just in case our final domestic flight of the tour is changed/delayed, and we don't make it back to Port Moresby when expected.
-Delays and cancellations on domestic flights are commonplace here (and we obviously have zero control over this), and the safest option is to spend a final night in our very comfortable hotel in Port Moresby.
-If we do make it back in time you can enjoy the many facilities the hotel has to offer, but if we don't make it back in time then you will have a window of time to get back to the city to make your onward flight connections.
+Delays and cancellations on domestic flights are commonplace here (and we obviously have zero control over this), and the safest option is to spend a final night in our hotel near Port Moresby.
+If we do make it back in time, you can enjoy some time relaxing, but if we don't make it back in time then you will have a window of time to get back to the city to make your onward flight connections.
 See the "Domestic/Internal Flights" section in this document, below, and also in the tour-specific information.
 Also see the "Accommodation" section in the tour-specific information.